These five fund managers made more than a US$1 billion each in 2019

 Most of the managers on this year's list charge fees of at least 20 per cent on gains, even as the industry is slashing fees amid pressure from investors disappointed with years of lacklustre performance.
 Representatives for the firms on the list declined to comment.

-Marcus Frampton, chief investment officer for Alaska Permanent Fund Corp., said his firm, which oversees US$68 billion, is "happy to pay 20 per cent in fees" as long as a manager consistently produces benchmark-beating returns.
-"That represents skill not market exposure.''
+Marcus Frampton, chief investment officer for Alaska Permanent Fund Corp, said his firm, which oversees US$68b, is "happy to pay 20 per cent in fees" as long as a manager consistently produces benchmark-beating returns.
+"That represents skill, not market exposure."

 Hohn, 53, topped the rankings after his TCI Fund Management gained 41 per cent.
-The London-based activist was lifted by concentrated bets on stocks, including Alphabet Inc., Microsoft Corp. and Canadian rail companies.
+The London-based activist was lifted by concentrated bets on stocks, including Alphabet Inc, Microsoft Corp and Canadian rail companies.

-Griffin, 51, made US$1.5 billion through his multistrategy funds.
+Griffin, 51, made US$1.5b through his multistrategy funds.
 That doesn't even take into account his market-making operation, Citadel Securities, which generates billions more in revenue.

 Simons, 81, features prominently on the list even though he retired from Renaissance Technologies a decade ago.
-His ownership stake in the firm, which now manages US$75 billion - plus his investment in the secretive Medallion Fund -- almost guarantees that he'll continue to be among the highest-paid managers for years to come.
+His ownership stake in the firm, which now manages US$75b - plus his investment in the secretive Medallion Fund - almost guarantees that he'll continue to be among the highest-paid managers for years to come.

-Bridgewater Associates founder Ray Dalio collected US$480 million, down from US$1.3 billion in 2018, after his flagship fund Pure Alpha II lost money for the first time in two decades.
-Dalio's All Weather strategy fared better, gaining almost 17% last year, while he continues to have a sizable ownership interest in the US$160 billion Connecticut-based firm.
+Bridgewater Associates founder Ray Dalio collected US$480 million, down from US$1.3b in 2018, after his flagship fund Pure Alpha II lost money for the first time in two decades.
+Dalio's All Weather strategy fared better, gaining almost 17 per cent last year, while he continues to have a sizable ownership interest in the US$160b Connecticut-based firm.

 The list excludes those who no longer manage external capital, such as Michael Platt and Stanley Druckenmiller, but is notable for featuring so many Tiger Management alumni.